Adolphe de Plevitz SSS

 Adolphe de Plevitz State Secondary School is a boys' state secondary school based in Grand-Baie, Mauritius.
-Students are prepared for the School Certificate and the Higher School Certificate.
+Students are prepared for the National Certificate Education (NCE), School Certificate (SC) and the Higher School Certificate (HSC).

 History

-When it was first inaugurated in 2003 the school was originally named “Royal College, Grand Bay”.
+When it was first inaugurated in 2003 the school was originally named "Royal College, Grand Bay".
 However it was later renamed after the renowned French philanthropist and social worker Adolphe de Plevitz who fought for basic working rights of sugar-cane labourers in Mauritius in the 19th century.